Ray Forrest: Style

 In the earliest days, wearing a tuxedo to intone the formal sign-on when WNBT went on the air each evening, Forrest announced every station break and every program.
 He covered wrestling, boxing, ice hockey, horse racing and movie premieres.
 He interviewed men and women on the street, introduced dramatic productions, was a quiz show announcer and variety show host and even became the network's first full-time news presenter after Lowell Thomas, whose radio news had been simulcast on television, decided to do his broadcasts from his upstate home.

 In those pre-World War II days, he became the most visible presence on television, when there were fewer than 5,000 television sets in America, mostly concentrated in the New York City vicinity.

 Nature films

 Forrest wrote, produced and narrated his own nature films as well.
 Often he shot his shows on location (using primitive videotape technology), as early as September 24, 1960.

 Other notable location broadcasts with Forrest included a series of pre-taped shows from the now defunct Freedomland U.S.A. amusement park in the Bronx.
 It gave his young viewers a chance to not only see the park but to experience vividly events that were a part of America's history.

-Death
+Personal life and death

+Forrest was married and had a son.
 A resident of Kinnelon, New Jersey, Forrest died on March 11, 1999, aged 83.